-- It is recommended the Praxis exam be taken during the externship year, or no earlier than the semester prior to beginning the 4th year externship. - Passing of the Praxis exam is not a requirement to graduate from the Au.D. program; however, all students are strongly encouraged to take the Praxis exam during the externship year.
-Successful completion of the Praxis exam is required for obtaining state licensure following graduation. - The Praxis exam can be re-taken.
+- It is recommended the Praxis exam be taken during the externship year, or no earlier than the semester prior to beginning the 4th year externship. - Passing of the Praxis exam is not a requirement to graduate from the U of U AuD program; however, all students are strongly encouraged to take the Praxis exam before graduation, so as not to delay their application for state licensure.
+Successful completion of the Praxis exam is required for obtaining state licensure following graduation.